-All children benefit from the opportunity to play together in inclusive settings and the Portland area is home to a number of playgrounds that were designed for the needs of kiddos with with physical and developmental disabilities in mind.
+All children benefit from the opportunity to play together in inclusive settings, and the Portland area is home to a number of playgrounds that were designed for the needs of kiddos with physical and developmental disabilities in mind.
 These all-inclusive spots allow all children to play alongside their peers and engage in outdoor, active fun.
 Read on to find out more about these unique parks and locate one near you.

 photo: Harper’s Playground via Facebook

 After realizing that their daughter, Harper, couldn’t access most playgrounds from her wheelchair, the Goldberg family created the nonprofit Harper’s Playground, which has one park open in Arbor Lodge, one opening in 2017 in Gateway Park, and a third playground currently being designed at Couch Park.
 Harper’s Playground parks feature at-grade play structures, safety swings, and sensory features like the water and sand station and beloved oversize xylophone found at the Arbor Lodge location.